tythoneywell/schedule-builder/README.md

 ### flask_app

-model.py contains backend code, including the classes for schedules, courses, and sections.
+courses.py contains backend code for courses and sections.

+schdeule.py contains backend code for the schedule.

 forms.py contains WTForms forms which are used to handle user input.